Stakeholder alignment stacking plan

 14 mars 20256 min read

-In any real estate reorganization project, the stacking plan is a fundamental tool: it materializes the strategy for occupying floors and plateaus, associating teams with available spaces.
-It's a key step in macro-zoning, which serves as the foundation for future fitout.
+In any real estate reorganization project, the stacking plan is a fundamental tool: it materializes the strategy for occupying floors and workspaces by matching teams with available areas.
+It is a key step in the project, one that takes place before macro zoning and serves as the foundation for future layout decisions.

-But in practice, this step — supposed to be purely rational — often transforms into a laborious process, source of tensions, endless back-and-forth, and sometimes even inconsistent decisions.
+But in practice, this step which is supposed to be purely rational often turns into a laborious process, a source of tension, endless back and forth exchanges, and sometimes even inconsistent decisions.
 Why?
-Because stacking isn't just a matter of square meters, it's an exercise in balancing interests between a multitude of actors.
+Because stacking is not just a matter of square meters it is an exercise in balancing interests among a wide range of stakeholders (HR, business units, general management, real estate director...).

 A slow, complex process… and deeply political